 About the College

-For 50 years, Montgomery County Community College has grown with the community to meet the evolving educational and workforce development needs of Montgomery County.
-The College's comprehensive curriculum includes 100+ associate degree/certificate programs, as well as specialized workforce development training and certifications.
-Students enjoy the flexibility of learning at the College's thriving campuses in Blue Bell and Pottstown, online through an extensive array of e-Learning options, or at the brand new Culinary Arts Institute in Lansdale.
-The College also offers first-responder training programs at the Public Safety Training Campus in Conshohocken.
+For more than 50 years, Montgomery County Community College has grown with the community to meet the evolving educational and workforce development needs of Montgomery County.
+The College's comprehensive curriculum includes more than 100 associate degree and certificate programs, including specialized workforce development training and certifications.
+Students enjoy the flexibility of learning at the College's thriving campuses in Blue Bell and Pottstown, The Culinary Arts Institute in Lansdale, and online through the Virtual Campus.
 Supporting its mission to offer high-quality, affordable and accessible educational opportunities, the College is funded by the County, the State and student tuition.
+As an Achieving the Dream Leader College, the College is positioned at the vanguard of national efforts to increase completion, improve learning outcomes, and remove barriers to access for students.
 Governed by a 15-person Board of Trustees appointed by the Montgomery County Commissioners, the College is fully accredited by the Commission of Higher Education of the Middle States Association of Colleges and Secondary Schools.

 About Our Students

 The College's students are as diverse as their communities.
 Approximately 27 percent of the student body is comprised of ethnic and racial minorities.
 The average age of a Montgomery County Community College student is 26.
 Because 81 percent of the College's credit students live in Montgomery County, their success directly affects the success of the local economy.
 The impact of our students is felt long after they graduate.
 According to the College's 2015 graduate survey, 62 percent of alumni are employed in Montgomery County, and 95 percent are employed in the Commonwealth of Pennsylvania.